-I’m not going to hook up with a person who is into art and photography because though I may be able to keep them motivated, there is no way I can help them with other blogging things and because of thought I don’t feel I can offer value to them.
+I’m not going to hook up with a person who is into art and photography because though I may be able to keep them motivated, there is no way I can help them with other blogging things and because of that, I don’t feel I can offer value to them.
 It would make no sense for me to agree to be their accountability partner.

 5 Ask around in some blogging groups